Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-initializer-java-app-with-redis-cache.md

 ## Overview

-The **[Spring Framework]** is an open-source solution that helps Java developers create enterprise-level applications.
-One of the more-popular projects that is built on top of that platform is [Spring Boot], which provides a simplified approach for creating stand-alone Java applications.
-To help developers get started with Spring Boot, several sample Spring Boot packages are available at <https://github.com/spring-guides/>.
-In addition to choosing from the list of basic Spring Boot projects, the **[Spring Initializr]** helps developers get started with creating custom Spring Boot applications.

-This article walks you through creating a Redis cache using the Azure portal, then using the **Spring Initializr** to create a custom application, and then creating a Java web application that stores and retrieves data using your Redis cache.
+This article walks you through creating a Redis cache using the Azure portal, then using the **[Spring Initializr]** to create a custom application, and then creating a Java web application that stores and retrieves data using your Redis cache.

 ## Prerequisites